 Benvenuti a Milano!
-Christina Broccolini has made her way back to her roots and is going to take you on a trip through one of Italy’s most dynamic and active cities.
+Christina Broccolini makes her way back to her roots and takes you on a trip through one of Italy’s most dynamic and active cities.
 Milano is a city full of culture, energy, excitement and the modern Italian.
-There are plenty of hidden gems that are waiting to be discovered.
+There are plenty of hidden gems waiting to be discovered.
 Christina will take you through the streets of Milan, introduce you to its people, its traditions and cuisine.

-This bite-size series will walk you through Milano’s most fashionable neighbourhoods, allow you to experience the thrill and excitement of San Siro stadium, taste local dishes and uncover the secrets of how things are done … Alla Milanese.
+This bite-size series will walk you through Milano’s most fashionable neighbourhoods, allow you to experience the thrill and excitement of San Siro stadium, give you a taste of local dishes and uncover the secrets of how things are done…alla Milanese.

 The picturesque streets of Brera

 Wandering through these streets, you will experience the beauty and charm of this bohemian neighborhood.
 It is no wonder it is the most exclusive and fashionable places to live in Milan.
 You will stumble upon art galleries, churches, restaurants and bars, but one of my very favorite places is La Pinacotheca.
 The building was originally a monastery built during the 14th-century.
 Today it is home to the Brera Gallery and Academy of Fine Arts.
 The Pinacotheca houses more than 1,500 paintings, including Caravaggio’s “Canestra di frutta” and the works of da Vinci’s students.